xuwudawei/personal-website/README.md

 12. **`README.md`**: A text file containing useful reference information about your project.

 13. **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
 You can use either yarn or npm, though all of the Gatsby docs reference npm.
 This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

+## Credits
+This project was forked from Britanny Chiang's repository.
+You can check out her website at https://britannychiang.com/